sendgrid/smtpapi-go/TROUBLESHOOTING.md

 <a name="request-body"></a>
 ## Viewing the request body

-If you are having issues with the SMTPAPI, or it is not acting in the way you expect, viewing the instructions you are sending is a good place to start your troubleshooting.
+If you are having issues with the SMTPAPI, or it is not working in the way you expect, viewing the instructions that are being sent by you, is a good place to start your troubleshooting.

-You can view the headers we are passing to the SendGrid API in the following way.
+You can view the headers that we are passing to the SendGrid API in the following way.

 ```golang
   package  main